Linktree

-Linktree is a freemium social media reference landing page developed by Alex Zaccaria, Anthony Zaccaria, and Nick Humphreys, headquartered in Melbourne Australia.
+Linktree is an Australian freemium social media reference landing page service provider headquartered in Melbourne.
+It was developed by Alex Zaccaria, Anthony Zaccaria, and Nick Humphreys.

 Founded in 2016, it serves as a landing page for a person or company's entire associated links in social media, which rarely allows linking to multiple sites.
-The site was inspired by the developers' annoyance with social media that can't allow multiple hyperlinks.
+The site was inspired by the developers' annoyance with social media that cannot or do not allow multiple hyperlinks.
+In 2022, Linktree became a unicorn after a funding round of $152 million which valued it at $1.7 billion.

 History

-Linktree was established in 2016, out of annoyance regarding social media that does not allow multiple hyperlinks in profiles.
+Linktree was established in 2016, out of annoyance regarding social media that do not allow multiple hyperlinks in profiles.
 The site was created in six hours.
 It is reported to have gained 3,000 users overnight, which caused the server to crash due to overload.

-In 2018, Instagram banned the site due to "spam", although it was lifted and Instagram issued an apology.
+In 2018, Instagram banned the site due to spam, although it was lifted and Instagram issued an apology.
+It was reported that Linktree, started as a link-in-bio tool for Instagram, was banned from Instagram in 2018, since it was noted as "breaking the community standards," specifically as a spam website.
+Linktree stated that they were "working on it" with their "representatives on Instagram."
+This ban was lifted after thousands of users advocated on Linktree's behalf.
+Although the ban was lifted and Instagram issued an apology, as of March 2021, Instagram accounts for less than 40% of Linktree's profile traffic.

 In December 2018, the number of users reached 1 million, then 3 million by the end of 2019.
 By October 2020, Linktree had gained more than 8 million users.

 As of March 2021, the number of users reached nearly 16 million, with an increase of 300% over the previous year.

-In August 2021 Linktree announced the acquisition of smart link provider Odesli to become a "one-stop-shop" for musicians seeking to monetize their art.
+In August 2021, Linktree announced the acquisition of smart link provider Odesli to become a "one-stop-shop" for musicians seeking to monetize their art.